 Historic/Cultural Interest, Viewing, Walking

-Among other significant injustices, the Japanese citizens who were captured and relocated to Manzanar and other camps had to leave behind most of their possessions and their homes, which were often lost when they were interned.
+Among other significant injustices, the Japanese citizens who were captured and relocated to Manzanar and other camps had to leave behind most of their possessions and their homes, which were often seized when they were interned.
 These and other heart-breaking facts are well explained throughout the excellent National Park exhibits in the Visitor Center.

 This destination has accessible features; to review, click here.